 Where am I going with all of this?
-Luke wrote in the passage above, that Mary “treasured” these details surrounding Jesus birth, in her heart.
+Luke wrote in the passage above, that Mary “treasured” these details surrounding Jesus’ birth in her heart.
 But what if they had remained there?
 What if she never told Luke?
 What if Luke never wrote it down for Theophilus?
 Do you see my point?

-When the citizens of Ephesus received the good news of Jesus, they were rescued from the kingdom of darkness, and everything changed - even their citizenship.
+When the citizens of Ephesus received the good news of Jesus, they were rescued from the kingdom of darkness, and everything changed—even their citizenship.
 Their physical address was Ephesus, but their spiritual address was heaven because now they were in Christ (Colossians 1:13-14).
-Once sinners, considered unclean by the Jews– now they were saints and blameless in God’s sight.
-They were part of Christ’s bride and gained a new family.
+At one time, they were sinners and considered unclean by the Jews.
+Now they were saints and blameless in God’s sight.
+They were part of the bride of Christ and had gained a whole new family.

 As we work our way through this study, we will see these divine mysteries unfold.
 For now, though, let’s consider a few implications of all these facts.
-If you are keeping count, we have connected 10 books of the New Testament to Ephesus.
-Today, however, in Turkey, a country so steeped in church history, Christianity represents only .02% of the population.
-How could this happen when the saints at Ephesus were disciples by Paul, Timothy, Mark (2 Timothy 4:11), the apostle John, as well as many others we haven’t even mentioned?
+If you are keeping count, we have connected ten books of the New Testament to the city of Ephesus.
+Today, however, in Turkey, a country so steeped in church history, only .02 percent of the population call themselves Christian.
+How could this happen when the saints at Ephesus were discipled by Paul, Timothy, Mark (2 Timothy 4:11), the apostle John, and many others we haven’t even mentioned?

-This is a study for ladies, so let’s contemplate the role that Mary, the mother of Jesus, likely played in the lives of the women of Ephesus.
+This is a study for women.
+So let’s contemplate the role that Mary, the mother of Jesus, likely played in the lives of the women of Ephesus.
 She, of all people, would have understood her personal responsibility to fulfill the Great Commission.
-Can you imagine being discipled in her home, hearing the gospel unfold through the eyes of Jesus’ mother?
-In Pauls’ letter to Titus, who was also in Ephesus, he wrote that the older women are to teach the younger women (Titus 2:3-5).
-Who better than the mother of God, to teach women how to love their husbands and family’s!?
+Can you imagine being discipled in her home and hearing the gospel unfold through her eyes?
+Paul, in his letter to Titus (who was also in Ephesus), wrote that the older women are to teach the younger women (Titus 2:3-5).
+Who better than the mother of God to teach women how to love their husbands and families?

-The man who was instrumental in casting the vision for Biblical discipleship for our church is Herb Hodges.
-He illustrates Jesus’ strategy this way: Suppose you are sitting in a church building, the pews are filled with people - each with an empty cup in hand.
+One of my heroes of the faith is Herb Hodges.
+He was instrumental in casting the vision for Biblical discipleship for me, my church and countless others around the globe.
+In April of 2018 he finished his race and went home to be with Jesus.
+He illustrated Jesus’ strategy this way: Suppose you are sitting in a church building.
+The pews are filled with people—each with an empty cup in hand.
 The pastor stands on the podium and flings a bucket full of water over the people in the congregation.
 How much water do you think will reach each person’s cup?
 Now picture a small group of women in a home.
 One has a full glass of water.
 She fills the empty glass of the women to the right of her, who in turn does the same for the woman beside of her.
 Which scenario do you think is most effective?
-Obviously, the glass to glass method.
+Obviously, the glass to glass method is.
 But honestly, how much of the latter is taking place with in your local church body?